JohnBinford/AppleWood-Pointe/Ralph.md

 - Stacy from AppleWood Pointe published some construction photos.</br> [Link to her Flickr collection.](https://www.flickr.com/photos/26824342@N00/sets/72177720299873393)
-- Rick-S sent some information about himself.
-[Link to Rick's Profile.](./CraftsMen/Rick-S/Profile.md)
-- Gary-L Also sent a bit of information about himself.
-[Link to Gary's Profile.](./CraftsMen/Gary-L/Profile.md)
-- Linelle-J added a 1" Belt Sander and a Scoll Saw to his list. </br>
 - To prepair for Phase Two of our Shop Planning,  This website has been updated.
   - Nothing has been deleted.
 Old news has it's own page.
 You can also use the old mainpage if you wish!
   - [Link to Old News.](./Collateral/OldNews.md)